loktioncode/loktioncode/README.md

 Let's make something special. 👋

 - 🔭 I’m currently working as a Web Developer on Xbox Digital Gaming Team.
-- 🌱 I’m currently learning Web3.0 and how i can develop tools for Web3.
+- 🌱 I’m currently building dapps parttime and .
-- 👯 I’m looking to collaborate on scalable projects that have an impact in our communities.
+- 👯 I'm learning how I can develop smartcontracts/programs for blockchain solutions & also collaborate on scalable projects that have an impact in our communities.
 - 💬 Ask me about UI development ...
 - 📫 How to reach me: loktioncode@gmail.com or elishabere4@gmail.com
 - ⚡ Fun fact: I am a self taught programmer